Elisabeth Carlisle-Hollenbeck: Professional music career

 While Carlisle-Hollenbeck attended the University of California, Santa Barbara, she helped to create the Coffee House Music Club for musicians and songwriters to showcase their music.
 She was also accepted into the 1984 Los Angeles Olympics Honor Choir and performed at the opening and closing ceremonies of the 1984 Summer Olympics in Los Angeles, California.

 Carlisle-Hollenbeck moved to Los Angeles in 1986 where she began pursuing a professional career in the music industry.
-She performed in Los Angeles clubs such as The Troubador, The Viper Room, Club Lingerie, Largo (nightclub), and more.
+She performed in Los Angeles clubs such as The Troubador, The Viper Room, Club Lingerie, Largo, and more.
 She was briefly signed to a major record label, A&M Records on a speculation deal basis, working with guitarist, Jeff Skunk Baxter in 1996.

 Carlisle-Hollenbeck had met Los Angeles booking agent, Howard King, in 1987, who offered her a contract playing piano in hotels in Sweden through Live Nation, formerly EMA-Telstar.
 While touring, she resided at Sheraton Hotels and Resorts in Stockholm where hotel management had a piano put in her hotel room so she could practice for performances and work on writing songs.
 She is now a band teacher at Scotts Valley Middle School and Scotts Valley High School.

 In 1998, Carlisle-Hollenbeck began touring with recording artist, Meredith Brooks.
 In addition to being Brooks' assistant, Brooks invited her to be the opening act at several of her concerts as well as joining Brooks on stage as a backup singer.
 They co-wrote a song titled, My Future which Carlisle-Hollenbeck would later record and release on her second album, Roll With The Flow.

 Her debut album, No Worries, released in 1998 was followed by a tour schedule that included shows with the Goo Goo Dolls, Tonic, Stacey Earle, Duke Robillard and, Meredith Brooks.
 Songs from the No Worries album earned her high rankings in the MP3 heyday.
 She was a featured recording artist in the MP3.com era and in the late 1990s was chosen to perform on the MP3.com music tour.

-Following the album release, No Worries, Carlisle-Hollenbeck alternated performing between Los Angeles and Sweden.
+Following the album release, No Worries, she alternated performing between Los Angeles and Sweden.